UtoECat/UtoECat/recommend.md

     Has only two downsides :
     - Assertions on misuse.
     - C++.
 Although no c++ features like inheritance/stdlibc++/templates are used, may still make it less portable.
-- Game development:
+- Game development/Cross platfrom frameworks:
+  - SDL2.
+Good as crossplatform library to make things work, but needs a lot of work to get things started.
   - Raylib.
 Used it very deeply.
 Good for prototyping and simple games, but the lack of multithreading support makes it difficult to scale in the future...
-  - SDL2.
-Good as crossplatform library to make things work, but needs a lot of work to get things started.
   - Love2D.
 You can think of it as SDL2, but simpler, and on Lua.
 (LuaJIT) It's easy to start doing things, potentially scalable, but lacks api for C, C++.
 Love it.
+  - Godot.
+Good engine, but it's an engine.
+GDScript is inda questionable, not tried using C++ yet.
+A lot of things are required to learn to use it properly and somewhat efficiently.
 - Audio :
   - SDL_Mixer.
 Not the best thing in the universe.
   - miniaudio - the best thing in the universe for what it does.